vignettes/articles/QC_Plots.Rmd

 (based on

-values provided to high and low cutoff parameters)
+values provided to high and low cutoff parameters)# All functions contain

 QC_Plot_UMIvsGene(seurat_object = hca_bm, low_cutoff_gene = 600, high_cutoff_gene = 5500, low_cutoff_UMI = 500,